msforbes09/JavaScript30/README.md

 # JavaScript30

-##here's the result as I accept the 30 day challenge
+## Here's the result as I accept the 30 day challenge from JavaScript30